ota-meshi/eslint-plugin-jsonc/docs/rules/sort-keys.md

 - `hasProperties` ...
 Defines an array of property names.
 Checks only objects that have the defined properties.
 - `order` (Required) ...
 Defines how to enforce the order.
 You can use an object or an array.
   - Array ...
 Defines an array of properties to enforce the order.
+    - String ...
+Defines the property name.
+    - Object ...
+The object has the following properties:
+      - `keyPattern` ...
+Defines a pattern to match the property name.
+Default is to match all.
+      - `order` ...
+The object has the following properties:
+        - `type`:
+          - `"asc"` ...
+Enforce properties to be in ascending order.
+This is default.
+          - `"desc"` ...
+Enforce properties to be in descending order.
+        - `caseSensitive` ...
+If `true`, enforce properties to be in case-sensitive order.
+Default is `true`.
+        - `natural` ...
+If `true`, enforce properties to be in natural order.
+Default is `false`.
   - Object ...
 The object has the following properties:
     - `type`:
       - `"asc"` ...
 Enforce properties to be in ascending order.
 This is default.